-The Institutional Review Board is guided by the ethical principles found in the report of the National Commission for the Protection of the Human Subjects of Biomedical and Behavioral Research (entitled “Ethical Principles and Guidelines for the Protection of Human Subjects in Research”) and the Code of Federal Regulations.
+The IRB is guided by the ethical principles found in the report of the National Commission for the Protection of the Human Subjects of Biomedical and Behavioral Research (entitled “Ethical Principles and Guidelines for the Protection of Human Subjects in Research”) and the Code of Federal Regulations.
 You should also review the Standards for Privacy of Individually Identifiable Health Information.

 When reviewing a proposal, the board considers:

-- The importance of the knowledge that may result
+- the importance of the knowledge that may result, and

 Investigators are responsible for conducting the research or other project as described in the approved or exempted application and for submitting a revision to the application describing any departures from the original before revisions are implemented.
 Research may be subject to intramural inspection or audit.

-Through its program, the IRB ensures that all research or other projects associated with Michigan Tech complies with all relevant government rules and regulations.
+Through its program, the IRB ensures that all research or other projects associated with Michigan Tech comply with all relevant government rules and regulations.

 All research studies involving human participants conducted by Michigan Tech faculty,

-staff, or students as part of his or her university responsibilities are subject to IRB review and must be submitted via IRBNet.org.
+staff, or students as part of his or her University responsibilities are subject to IRB review and must be submitted via IRBNet.
 Feel free to contact our office if you have any questions on what you should submit.

-Some studies (such as those listed below) that involve human subjects are not considered research but should be submitted for evaluation purposes.
-Please either submit an exemption request via irbnet.org or contact us at email@example.com for assistance.
+Some studies (such as those listed below) involving human subjects are not considered research but should be submitted for evaluation purposes.
+Please either submit an exemption request via IRBNet or contact us at email@example.com for assistance.